-Some advantages of remaining at home include being able to oversee daily progress of your remodeling project and having direct communication with your general contractor.
-You are close by if requests come up.
+Some advantages of remaining at home include being able to oversee the daily progress of your remodeling project and having direct communication with your general contractor.
+You are close by if requests come up and can easily ask questions before they start.
 Having that sort of presence gives you greater capacity to ensure your home remodel stays on budget and on schedule, ultimately saving you time and money.

-On the downside, there is a considerable amount of noise and dust, which is especially detrimental to anyone in your family with a preexisting respiratory issue.
-You will undoubtedly find it difficult dealing with the commotion if you’re trying to work in a home office space.
+Keep in mind, there is a considerable amount of noise and dust during construction, which is especially detrimental to anyone in your family with a preexisting respiratory issue.
+If you are trying to work in a home office space, you will undoubtedly find it difficult dealing with the commotion.
 Plus, your crew often may work more quickly and efficiently in an unoccupied home.
-The money you save by having a truncated schedule may cushion your renovation budget and help offset the cost of paying for a temporary rental.
+The money you save by having a shortened construction schedule may cushion your renovation budget and help offset the cost of paying for a temporary rental.

 The last thing you want is to be stuck inside for hours on end with hammers banging and other people coming and going into your space.
-If you plan the actual construction part of your project to take place during late spring, summer or early fall, you can spend more time outside and away from the commotion.
-This is especially important if you have young kids who are likely to go stir-crazy during the winter weather anyway.
+If you plan the actual construction part of your project to take place during late spring, summer, or early fall, you can spend more time outside and away from the commotion.

 Whether you decide to stay put during your renovation or take up temporary residence elsewhere, there is great joy in knowing that, when all is said and done, you’ll be left with a home that is all the more beautiful, comfortable and functional.
 One of the most important things is having an honest and transparent general contractor who will give you the information you need to make a decision.
 At Denny + Gardner, we want your remodeling experience in Northern Virginia or Washington, D.C., to be a positive one.
 We can discuss your estimated timeline and what work will be done when, so you can establish realistic expectations and properly plan ahead.